 Qualified expenses are used to determine your credit.
 Qualified expenses include things such as the cost of paying your tuition, fees, and other student-related expenses.
 For more information on the rules for each credit, visit the IRS website.

 Eligible schools are those that offer education after high school.
 Most colleges and universities make the cut, and some vocational and post-secondary schools qualify.
 If you are unsure if your school qualifies, ask your school or see if your school is listed on the U.S. Department of Education’s Accreditation database.

 Usually, you will receive Form 1098-T from your school by February 1st.
 This form reports your qualified expenses to the IRS.
 The amount shown can differ from what you paid.
 For example, your textbook costs may not appear on the form.

 However, you are able to include those costs, usually, when you figure out your credit.
 Additionally, keep in mind that you can only claim the qualified expenses that you paid for during the tax year you are filing for.

-Remember, when you file your taxes with TurboTax, you don’t need to know which schedules to fill out.
+Remember, when you file your taxes online, you don’t need to know which schedules to fill out.
 We’ll ask you simple questions about your life and put your answers on all the appropriate forms.

-You’ll get step-by-step instructions through your taxes, expert help when you need it and every deduction and credit that applies to you.
-We make sure you get the biggest refund possible.
+You’ll get step-by-step instructions through your taxes, expert help when you need it, and every deduction and credit that applies to you.
+We help you claim every student tax credit possible.